 Want to go to a bartending school cheap?

 Easy.
 Try Groupon.

 Many good bartending schools give ridiculous discounts on Groupon, so when people claim that bartending schools are over-priced (and they aren’t exactly wrong) this option will allow you to attend for a fraction of the cost.

-However, even with going to a bartending school via Groupon, it’s important to know what you are getting with the specific school you are looking at.
-A simple google search of reviews for these schools will bode you well, and we at Bartending License Help found local bartending schools are often better than the “chain” ones.
+Whether you are attending a cheap or expensive bartending school, it’s important to know whether or not what you are paying for is worth it.
+A simple google search of reviews for these schools will bode you well.
+We at Bartending License Help have found that local bartending schools are often better than the “chain” ones.

-Not that going to say chain bartending schools are bad experiences, but we’ve found that the local ones seem to pay better attention to detail in how the experience they craft for you, as well as the fact that they know the local area better (which can help with getting a getting job after).
+We’ve noticed that local schools seem to pay better attention to detail in the experience they craft for you, as well as the fact that they know the local area better (which can help with getting a getting job after).